Map and Information on Ethiopia, Click Here

 Ethiopia is predominantly Christian, but their version has developed relatively independently from European Christianity, and can be traced back to the 4th century AD.
 They do have modern saints like St George, the dragon killer (never mind the fact that dragons are fictional, so does that make him a fake?).
 It would be interesting to compare their bible to ours.

-The biggest challenge in riding in Ethiopia is, like Asia, the animals and carts on the road, but unlike Asia, there are few trucks, and even fewer cars.
+The biggest challenge to riding in Ethiopia is, like Asia, the animals and carts on the road, but unlike Asia, there are few trucks, and even fewer cars.
 In the country, people seem to spend their lives going up and down the roads; herding their sheep, goats and cattle to new pastures; leading donkeys with loads of firewood and grain; horse drawn sulkies for transport; or just stand in the middle of the road to have a discussion with friends.
 Driving through towns is an experience.
 They all stand in the middle of the road, and you need to toot your horn to get them to move.
-I came so close to hitting people twice.
+Even though I was being very careful, I came close to hitting people twice.
 Both looked me in the eye, then walked in front of the bike and I had to use every bit of brakes I had.
 They definitely have better road sense in the rest of Africa, though not too much better.
 Probably the closest I came to losing the bike was when an idiot goat (is there any other kind?) freaked out in front of me while I was on really loose shale.
 I hit the brakes and lost the front end.
 I had to use a major dab with my left foot to kick it back up, and nearly had my leg dragged under the pannier for my trouble.
-It occurred to me then that it would be really easy to break your leg on a pannier, which is exactly what happened to Ted Simon in Northern Kenya.
+It occurred to me then that it would be really easy to break your leg on a pannier, which I later found is exactly what happened to Ted Simon (Jupiters Travels) in Northern Kenya.
+Ted is a ‘real’ writer, and if you enjoy adventure travels, check out the link.

 The beggars are the worst I have seen anywhere.
 They follow you around simpering unintelligible murmurings, and really do all the can to make you feel bad.
-If Donald Trump gave everyone who asked, just 10c each, at his peak he would have been bankrupt in a week.
-After coming from Uganda, where the guides and beggars only ask once, this place is a major let-down.
-I should add, I gave more away in Uganda.
+I realise this sounds very harsh, and these people are in dire straights, but the never ending fending off is wearing.
+I just can’t help them all.
+After coming from Uganda, where the guides and beggars only ask once, this place is a real challenge.

 Travelling around, the people are mostly friendly.
 About 50% smile and wave, the other 50% shove out their hand implying ‘GIVE ME!’
 I heard from some aid workers here that many of the current generation of Ethiopians are so used to getting aid from foreign counties, they now expect it as a right.
 In many arid areas, food is given out every week, and has been since 1986.
 I don’t understand it.
 If they can’t grow enough to be self-sufficient in good seasons, should they be there at all?
 Is the rest of the world going to have to support them forever?
 What will happen to them if we can’t support them one year?
 They will surely starve, so is what’s happening right now the wise thing to do?